-This is known since 2000+ years ― except among economists: “Research is in fact a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
+This is known for 2300+ years ― except among economists: “Research is in fact a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
 (Klant)

 Jason Smith quotes Noah Smith: “One thing I still notice about macro, including the papers Reis cites, is the continued proliferation of models.
 Almost every macro paper has a theory section.
 Because it takes more than one empirical paper to properly test a theory, this means that theories are being created in macro at a far greater rate than they can be tested.”
 And then he comments: “This is fascinating, as it’s completely unheard of in physics.”

 In his full-blown naivité, Jason Smith has not realized that economics is what Feynman called a cargo cult science.
 As Hands remarked: “… suppose they [the economists] did reject all theories that were empirically falsified … Nothing would be left standing; there would be no economics.”

 Economists need no testing at all because the outcome is ALREADY KNOWN: it is either refutation or inconclusiveness.
 The reason is simple, ALL macro models are axiomatically false.

 Because of this, Jason Smith’s proposal ― more testing ― is in the given context entirely beside the point.
 When the theory/model is known to be axiomatically false testing does NOT help, only the replacement of false axioms by true axioms helps.